benji300/joplin-note-tabs/README.md

 - Display selected note as tab
 - Additional display options below the tabs
+  - Navigation buttons (`historyBackward/Forward`)
+  - Completion status of all checklists in selected note
   - Full breadcrumbs for selected note
-  - Navigation buttons (`historyBackward/Forward`)
 - Pin note(s) to the tabs
   - Either via command or drag & drop from the note list
 - Save pinned tabs permanently